 In the Project Tool Window, right-click a file you want to upload.
 In our case, let it be the file extended_calculator.rb.
 From the context menu, choose , and see the upload results.

 You can also upload contents of each directory within your project.
 For example, right-click the directory of the

-spec, choose on the context menu.
-Wow!
-We have the entire directory uploaded to the server:
+spec and choose from the context menu.
+We now have the entire directory uploaded to the server:

 Comparing remote and local versions

 There is a local and a remote copy of the file